chaoss/augur/Wildcats Project/README.md

 - This folder: we've added some more documents.
 - We've finalized all our guides.
 - A build of the current form of our documentation can also be found in the zip file in this folder.
+- We moved some content out of `Quickstart` - someone added instructions for an Ubuntu VM into `Quickstart`, which bogged it down.
+We migrated it to `Getting Started` and cleaned it up a bit.

 ## Issues We Ran Into